 Although the Proposed Action would impact 25 acres of wetlands, approximately 62 acres of wetlands will remain intact within the airport property.
 These remaining areas will serve to preserve the beneficial values such as sediment removal and flood reduction which the wetlands provide.
 The Proposed Action will result in the removal of TW A, which will improve the hydraulic connectivity of the wetlands north of the TW to those to the south, as well as restore the unnamed stream to a more natural state.
+The new runway 16-34 will cut off the connection between the unnamed stream adjacent to that runway and the unnamed stream between the 2 runways.
+The creation of the float plane channel will create a new pathway for fish to access this stream via Resurrection Bay.
 The Proposed Action will allow RW 13-31 to breach, thereby eliminating a current obstacle and restoring some of the natural floodplain functions of the Resurrection River.
 See Section 5.9.2 for further discussion of this function.
 The elimination of RW 13-31 will also remove a RW whose runoff had direct access to the Resurrection River without the benefit of first flowing through a vegetated buffer.
 The contractor will be required to develop a SWPPP for this project which will detail specific erosion and sediment control BMPs to protect the surrounding water bodies from impacts during construction.

-A DEC 401 Water Quality Certification will be applied for along with the USACE Section 404 wetland permit.
+A DEC 401 Water Quality Certification will be obtained in conjunction with the USACE Section 404 individual wetland permit.
 Coverage under the APDES Construction General Permit (CGP) for stormwater discharges will be obtained prior to construction of this project.
-A tidelands survey has been completed, and a DNR land use permit will not be needed for work associated with the float plane channel.
-A USACE permit will be needed; further design will determine whether the float plane channel will require a Section 10 or a Section 404 permit.
+An Alaska tideland survey from 1968 conveyed state tidelands in Resurrection Bay to the City of Seward